-- For the 2014-15 academic year, a total of almost $9 million has been committed to financial aid.
-This figure represents more than 13% of the school’s entire operating budget.
-Approximately 18% of the student body receives financial aid.
-Tuition grants, awarded for demonstrated need, average $25,000 this year and range from a few thousand dollars to 99% of tuition.
-Families from a wide range of income levels have qualified for assistance based on individual family circumstances, and Harvard-Westlake strives to meet 100 percent of the demonstrated need for each student it enrolls.
+Approximately 20% of the student body receives financial aid.
+Tuition grants, awarded for demonstrated need, average $27,000 this year and range from a few thousand dollars to 99% of tuition.
+Families from a wide range of income levels have qualified for assistance based on individual family circumstances, and Harvard-Westlake strives to meet 100 percent of demonstrated need for each student it enrolls.